 I personally now use the Multnomah Health STD Clinic for all my own testing.
 I have had a great experience there, and have now met with three different nurse practioners, and they were all really great!
 Your first visit will probably run half an hour or so as they set you up as a patient.
 Future visits are typically faster.
 They recommend testing for “civilians” once every three months.
 They will test you once per month or even every 14 days if you ask.

 Every time I go in, I ask the staff about their feelings about testing sex workers and adult film industry performers, and their response is uniformly, “That’s exactly the population we are here to serve, and we don’t see enough of you people!”
 They seem enthusiastic about getting the word out that they happily test sex workers and adult industry performers.
 And by the way, they just moved into a new facility, and everything is super modern and clean — it’s a very peaceful and supportive environment.
 Free condoms too.
 And god forbid you should ever test positive for something, MCH STD Clinic is they’re not just a draw lab – they offer medically sound advice and they will treat you if that turns out to be necessary.

 PrEP (Truvada) Prescriptions

-For those of you participating in behaviors with a high risk of HIV, the Multnomah County Health STD Clinic can prescribe PrEP (Truvada).
-I’ve been told it’s nearly prohibitively expensive?
-Not sure.
+For those of you participating in behaviors with a risk of HIV, the Multnomah County Health STD Clinic can prescribe and dispense PrEP (Truvada).
+Depending on your income and insurance status, they can prescribe and dispense it for at no cost to you.
 Contact them for details on their PrEP program.